 Abantu Mu Buntu “People in Harmony” Dance Exchange

-Visitors and the museum’s YES2 youth enrichment volunteers will be treated to a 30-minute live workshop facilitated by Creative Connections and museum staff, including a live dance exchange with students in Uganda who will perform a traditional dance with singing and drumming.
+Visitors and the museum’s YES2 youth enrichment volunteers were treated to a 30-minute live workshop facilitated by Creative Connections and museum staff, including a live dance exchange with students in Uganda who will perform a traditional dance with singing and drumming.
 A CT-based dance company will share a modern dance routine.
 A lively Q&A will be held between students about the significance of sharing cultural traditions as a means to preserve and protect them.
 The session will end with an invitation for both groups to join in an impromptu dance.

 Awakening the Story Within

 Award-winning Frieda B. children’s book author Renata Bowers wants every child to know: I matter, I belong, I can.
-At KC 2022, Bowers will engage participants with a story, then lead them through her trademark Hands Activity to help awaken the one-of-a-kind, free-to-be story within each person.
+At KC 2022, Bowers engaged participants with a story, then lead them through her trademark Hands Activity to help awaken the one-of-a-kind, free-to-be story within each person.
 As she says, “Every person’s story has what it takes to make the world a better place.”
 Participants also will receive materials to create a “Note of Encouragement” to share on a museum mural.

 The Merry Rockers

-Enjoy this live “Reggaebility” performance from NYC-based Reggae band, The Merry Rockers.
+All enjoyed this live “Reggaebility” performance from NYC-based Reggae band, The Merry Rockers.
 Lead singer Marissa Lelogeais inspires audiences with her songwriting and belief that all people, including those with “alter abilities,” should go after their dreams, no matter the obstacles.
 “Never give up on your dreams.
 You may think that your dream is unattainable.
 Believe me, I did,” said Lelogeais.
 “But when you’re determined enough and have people that support you, anything is possible.”

 Sikorsky STEM Challenge and HeliVenture Program Experience

-Attendees will have the opportunity to connect with students who have participated in the Sikorsky Aerospace Engineering Company’s STEM Challenge, a real-life engineering experience in the form of a project given by Sikorsky.
+Attendees had the opportunity to connect with students who have participated in the Sikorsky Aerospace Engineering Company’s STEM Challenge, a real-life engineering experience in the form of a project given by Sikorsky.
 Additionally, there will be demonstrations of a simple auto rotator and explanation of the basics of helicopter flight held throughout the day.